Enhanced Renewable Energy Forecasting using Context-Aware Conformal Prediction: Numerical Results

-This section compares the conditional coverage of the proposed method with baseline approaches across different hours of the day. { Fig.~\ref{fig:hourly_picp_all} shows the PICP for each hour using a target coverage of 80\% across all system-level datasets.} As illustrated, the proposed method achieves coverage close to the target across all hours, with slight overcoverage during peak hours and mild undercoverage during non-peak periods.
+This subsection compares the conditional coverage of the proposed method with baseline approaches across different hours of the day. { Fig.~\ref{fig:hourly_picp_all} reports the hourly PICP at the 80\% target coverage level across all system-level datasets.} As illustrated, the proposed method achieves coverage close to the target across all hours, with slight overcoverage during peak hours and mild undercoverage during non-peak periods.
 In contrast, baseline methods exhibit substantial miscoverage during early morning and evening hours and provide over-confident intervals during the peak hours.
 These results highlight the superior adaptability of $\Method$ to distributional shifts throughout the day.
 Similar trends are observed for site-level forecasts, but are omitted here due to space constraints.

+To further illustrate this adaptive behavior, Fig.~\ref{fig:delta_hourly} presents the hourly interval-width adjustment $\Delta_{\text{IW}}$ for the SPP system-level forecasts relative to the original NREL intervals for CQR and CACP.
+As shown, CQR applies a nearly constant positive adjustment across all hours, increasing the width of the initial prediction intervals regardless of operating conditions.
+In contrast, $\Method$ exhibits strongly time-dependent behavior.
+During early morning and evening periods, the method increases interval widths to compensate for higher uncertainty and undercoverage.
+Conversely, during midday peak-generation hours, where the original NREL intervals are already relatively wide, $\Method$ frequently applies negative adjustments, effectively shrinking the prediction intervals while maintaining valid coverage.
+This behavior demonstrates that the proposed context-aware weighting mechanism adaptively calibrates uncertainty according to the local operating regime rather than relying on a globally fixed correction.